-With what is called in the UK the Spring Bank Holiday of May, what was best than using this chance for a long weekend trip abroad without the need to take any extra holiday at work from the yearly allowance, which is already getting to an end almost entirely used spread across the whole of the year.
+With what is called in the UK the Spring Bank Holiday of May, what was best than using this chance for a long weekend trip abroad in Izmir without the need to take any extra holiday at work from the yearly allowance, which is already getting to an end almost entirely used spread across the whole of the year.
 It is quite incredible having to reach the point where I can only rely in the few weekends left this year where I have no trips booked yet to go anywhere abroad!
 This is the narrow barrier I am between being a “full time employee and part time traveller”, although my friends and colleagues at work prefer to joke in saying it’s the opposite way around, “full time traveller, part time job”.

 This trip was anyway, planned a while ago in November last year, and the fact that the main flights were a return with BA to Istanbul was on purpose especially bearing in mind these were in Business Class.
 So what made the difference for us to get those flights and not any cheaper option?.
 Easy answer in this case: retaining the Silver membership status (Zephyr) with the One World Alliance.
 And the trick is this: there are still 3 destinations having sort of a loophole in the amount of tier points and air miles you would collect, being Helsinki, Athens and Istanbul.
 So a flight to Istanbul in Business Class will give you the same miles and tier points as if it would be a long haul flight, this is, double.